sayyadshahid/sayyadshahid/README.md

 ### 👋 Hello There!

-I'm a passionate entry-level full-stack developer eager to grow and contribute to a dynamic team.
+I'm a passionate  full-stack developer eager to grow and contribute to a dynamic team.
 I have hands-on experience in designing responsive web applications using HTML, CSS, JavaScript, and backend technologies like Python and FastAPI.
 I'm also interested in AI integration and inclusive development.

 ---